nus-cs4215/x-slang-t1-xz-jj/README.md

-Open-source implementations of the programming language *Source*.
-Source is a series of small subsets of JavaScript, designed for teaching university-level programming courses for computer science majors, following Structure and Interpretation of Computer Programs, JavaScript Adaptation (<https://sicp.comp.nus.edu.sg>).
+Open-source implementations of the programming language *SICPy*.
+SICPy is a series of small subsets of Python, designed for teaching university-level programming courses for computer science majors, approximating/ following Structure and Interpretation of Computer Programs, JavaScript Adaptation (<https://sicp.comp.nus.edu.sg>).

 Usage